chris-short/devopsish.com/content/post/solarwinds-supply-chain-compromise/index.md

 * [Injecting a Backdoor into SolarWinds Orion - Schneier on Security](https://www.schneier.com/blog/archives/2021/01/injecting-a-backdoor-into-solarwinds-orion.html)
 * [Behind the Scenes of the SunBurst Attack – The New Stack](https://thenewstack.io/behind-the-scenes-of-the-sunburst-attack/)
 * [Sunshuttle, the fourth malware allegedly linked to SolarWinds hackSecurity Affairs](https://securityaffairs.co/wordpress/115291/malware/sunshuttle-backdoor-solarwinds-hack.html)

-Note: All links shared here have gone through the normal DevOps'ish editorial and curation process.